Generic Name: pitolisant (pi-TOE-li-sant)

 - For oral dosage form (tablets):

-- For excessive daytime sleepiness caused by narcolepsy:
+- For cataplexy or excessive daytime sleepiness caused by narcolepsy:

 - Adults—At first, 8.9 milligrams (mg) (two tablets of 4.45 mg) once a day on Week 1.
 Your doctor may increase your dose to 17.8 mg (one tablet of 17.8 mg) once a day on Week 2.
 Then, your doctor may increase your dose to 35.6 mg (two tablets of 17.8 mg) once a day on Week 3.
 Your doctor may adjust your dose as needed and tolerated.
 However, the dose is usually not more than 35.6 mg per day.